 2. Jack Chi

-If you live a physical lifestyle and you’re looking for a small fun-loving dog, I’d highly recommend the Jack Chi mix.
-There’s a lot to love with this little mix dog.
+They can be very loyal and affectionate dogs.
+And, it’s not unordinary that they come snug up with you too!
+So, if you live a physical lifestyle and you’re looking for a small fun-loving dog, I’d highly recommend the Jack Chi.

-RECOMMENDED: 25 Awesome Chihuahua Mixed Breeds
+RECOMMENDED: 25 Crazy Chihuahua Mixes

-RECOMMENDED: 31 Most Adorable Poodle Mixes
+RECOMMENDED: 31 Perfect Poodle Mixes

 4. Scoland Terrier